AdaCore/learn/intro_to_ada.rst

 -  A procedure is like a C/C++ function returning ``void``.
 We'll see later how to declare proper functions.

+.. gusthoff: This paragraph does not really explain what a procedure actually is.

 -  ``with`` and ``use`` are roughly like includes.
 We'll see later how they work in detail.
 Here, we are requesting a standard library module which contains a procedure to print text on the screen,